-6.74 When there are equity securities convertible into the class to be repurchased, a separate meeting of the holders of such equity securities must be held and their approval must be obtained by ordinary resolution before the issuer undertakes the proposed repurchase, unless the terms of those equity securities provides for the issuer to repurchase those equity securities.
+6.77 When there are equity securities convertible into the class to be repurchased, a separate meeting of the holders of such equity securities must be held and their approval must be obtained by ordinary resolution before the issuer undertakes the proposed repurchase, unless the terms of those equity securities provides for the issuer to repurchase those equity securities.

-6.75 If an issuer wishes to issue treasury shares, such issue must comply with the issue of shares for cash provision as if a fresh issue of equity securities.
+6.78 If an issuer wishes to issue treasury shares, such issue must comply with the issues for cash provision as if a fresh issue of equity securities.

 Specific authority